liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/08-configuring-widgets/08-configuration-templates.markdown

 (![Actions](../../../../images/icon-actions.png)) &rarr; *Apply* next to the configuration template you want to apply.

-Unless otherwise noted, all widgets in @product@ support this feature.
+Unless otherwise noted, all widgets in @sharepoint@ support this feature.
 This is particularly useful for widgets that have a lot of configuration options, such as the Message Boards application.